 - Machine learning and climate change: Applications of machine learning to mitigate and adapt to the climate crisis.

 I am recruiting both graduate students and postdocs — please reach out if you are interested.
 I am also happy to hear from students in general, even those who are not looking for a position.

-I am currently an NSF Mathematical Sciences Postdoctoral Research Fellow at the University of Pennsylvania, working with Konrad Körding.
-My research combines tools from mathematics, computer science, and neuroscience to provide insight into the behavior of neural networks.
-I am also co-founder and chair of Climate Change AI, a group of academics and industry leaders dedicated to furthering applications of machine learning that meaningfully address the climate crisis.
+Previously, I was an NSF Mathematical Sciences Postdoctoral Research Fellow at the University of Pennsylvania, working with Konrad Körding.
 I received my PhD in Applied Math from MIT in 2018, co-advised by Nir Shavit, Max Tegmark, and Ed Boyden.
 Before that, I was a Fulbright Scholar at the Freie Universität Berlin and an undergraduate at MIT.